...

 Obsah článku

-We recommend going to Tuscany anytime between April and October.
-Choose the time of your visit according to what you want to experience here and which part of Tuscany you decide to go to.
+We recommend visiting Tuscany anytime between April and October, depending on what you’d like to experience and which part of the region you plan to explore.

 Moon